 Students are selected for the program based on holistic review conducted by the Office of Admissions.
 Participants have strong academic and leadership experiences, as well as connect in meaningful ways with their schools and neighborhoods.
 They also show resilience through their overcoming of personal and systemic barriers.
 Overall, PES students demonstrate distinctive qualities which make them assets to the University community.

-PES students are also diverse: Many are the first in their family to attend college, indigenous students, older students, rural students, student parents, students for whom English is not their first language, and students with disabilities.
+PES students are also diverse: Many are the first in their families to attend college, students from poor and working-class backgrounds, older students, rural students, student parents, students for whom English is not their first language, and students with disabilities.

 Mission, Vision, and Values

 The mission of the PES Program is to ensure timely graduation of its participants by encouraging and supporting academic, career, and personal wellbeing through scholarships, programming, professional advising, and peer mentoring.

 Our vision is that all PES students will attain self-determined success.